Extrapolation to product Morrey-Herz spaces and applications

 The proof is done. \end{proof}

-\section{\bf Extrapolation on product Morrey-Herz Spaces}
+\section{Extrapolation on product Morrey-Herz spaces}

-In the previous section, we obtained the boundedness of the strong maximal operator on product block-Herz spaces, highlighting the duality between product Morrey-Herz spaces and weighted product block-Herz spaces as our key ingredients.
-This section we establish the extrapolation theory to product Morrey-Herz spaces.
-Theorem \ref{boundedMS} gives the strong maximal operator $M_S$ is bounded on ${B \vec{\dot{K}}_{(p/p_0)^{\prime}, (q/p_0)^{\prime}}^{-p_0\alpha, p_0\lambda}}\left( {{\R^n} \times {\R^m}} \right)$.
+In the preceding section, we demonstrated the boundedness of the strong maximal operator within product block-Herz spaces, highlighting the crucial role of the duality between product Morrey-Herz spaces and weighted product block-Herz spaces.
+In this section, we then study extrapolation theories applicable to product Morrey-Herz spaces.
+Specifically, Theorem \ref{boundedMS} establishes that the strong maximal operator $M_S$ exhibits boundedness on the space ${B \vec{\dot{K}}_{(p/p_0)^{\prime}, (q/p_0)^{\prime}}^{-p_0\alpha, p_0\lambda}}\left( {{\R^n} \times {\R^m}} \right)$.
 We formally define the operator $\mathfrak{R}$ as